 “Businesses fundamentally need to have the dev team deliver the product/software/service/thing that ultimately allows them to execute their market strategy”

-Duh – how?
+Seems clear, but how?
 Well, someone in the business better have a strategy.
 Something rational, logical and that will deliver a competitive advantage is what I’d recommend.
-A product strategy dictates features and evolution of software and that means you can list them out.
+A product strategy dictates features and evolution of software and that means you can list what those things are.
 So do that.
 I’d recommend keeping the list in a cloud-based solution that anyone on any device can have access to – it covers all the bases (here’s why).

 Now you have a starting point for helping the dev team understand what they are to design and/or build – dev need #1!
 You meet up with them, talk about why you built the list you did, what you need the things to do, etc. You all look at the list together and management/product designer/strategist says, “Yep, if we do this we’ll win.”
 And the devs say, “No problem, we know what you want and (because we just talked about all the details) we know we can do this.”
 Last piece is the timing.
 This is dev need #2 but note that it also absolutely a key requirement to allow the business “…to execute their market strategy”.
 We’ve come full circle – the business needs stuff that requires engineers, the engineers have to understand what they want, business needs to know when it can be done, engineers must know when the business expects it to be done – everyone is happy (in theory… reality is brutally complex sometimes).
 Of course, when it comes to delivery, the business wants everything yesterday and it is the lead engineer’s job (or, just “you” in a lot of cases) to tell them they’re nuts and software is approximately 1000x easier to talk about than to deliver effectively.
 More discussions ensue, devs talk about testing, managers heads hurt, some people cry a little bit but at the end, the business will understand if their strategy is viable given what they want and when they want it and the devs will understand what they should build and when it should be done (as well as have a good sense of the fudgeability in all the estimates).
 Managers run off and manage, developers scurry off and develop and three months later everyone is amazed at the software delivered and the money comes pouring in.